Gay DJ pulls out of Singapore TEDx talk over censorship

-KUALA LUMPUR, July 4 (Thomson Reuters Foundation) - A school in Singapore - where gay sex is banned - said on Thursday that a gay radio DJ pulled out of a TEDx talk after he was asked not to make “sensitive” comments about his sexuality.
+KUALA LUMPUR (Thomson Reuters Foundation) - A school in Singapore - where gay sex is banned - said on Thursday that a gay radio DJ pulled out of a TEDx talk after he was asked not to make “sensitive” comments about his sexuality.

 The latest case has sparked criticism of censorship of discussion of LGBT+ rights in the socially conservative city-state, where support for gay marriage is growing.